mtothero/csc411swku/README.md

 transferred, install the apk by opening it.
 Once it has been installed, Frat Defense is now ready to be played.

+If you would like to view the source files using a text editor, we suggest Notepad++ or Sublime as these two editors are already configured to view lua files.

 ################################################################################
 ####                          File Directory Analysis                       ####